rtbo/ows-rs/ReadMe.md

 Eventually, if other people join the project, it will become an actual IU toolkit.

+## Some general design specifications
+ -  Application developer should not get bothered with `RefCell` interface
+    -  If such interface is needed to share some state, it should be well hidden behind regular types

 ## Some top-level design specifications
  -  Platform abstraction with erased types